-The Mizuno Wave Rider 23 is a classic and consistent running shoe that’s great for new runners.
+The Mizuno Wave Rider 24 got a key update but remains a classic and consistent running shoe that’s great for new runners.

-When you first start running (or you’re picking it up again after some time off) having extra cushioning can be more comfortable on your body than slimmer shoes, and the Clifton 6 is one of the best cushioned running shoes on the market today.
+When you start running for the first time (or you're picking it up again after some time off) the generous helping of cushioning in the HOKA Clifton 7 can be easier on your body than shoes with less.

 The accommodating toe box fits most foot shapes, and it comes in a wide version for anyone who needs a roomier fit.
-Overall, the Brooks Ghost 12 is one of the best running shoes for most runners.
+Overall, comfort and versatility make the Brooks Ghost 13 one of the best running shoes for beginners.